Sign Up to shop

 assive decline in their numbers since the end of WW2, and we have lost 97% of our wildflower meadows.

 The loss of insects has a knock effect, especially on garden birds, hedgehogs, and even bats that eat them.
 Bumblebees are needed to pollinate crops and fruit trees, but their habitats have become fragmented.
 They also are vitally important in helping to support our garden ecosystems and the biodiversity that depends on them.
-So, we’re celebrating World Bee Day by creating a buzz around five brands committed to doing their bit for our hard-working insect friends.
+So, we’re celebrating World Bee Day by creating a buzz around three brands committed to doing their bit for our hard-working insect friends.

-Seedball
+1. Seedball

 Created by conservation scientists, Seedball offers a new twist on an ancient technique for increasing seed germination rates – helping to fill our gardens, balconies and window boxes with native wildflowers, bees and butterflies.
 Established in 2012, Seedball is a multiple award-winning gardening product that appeals to gift-givers, non-expert gardeners, and people keen to support their back-garden wildlife.
 It’s also ideal for people with limited mobility, as well as offering a fun educational tool for children learning about nature.